core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Messaging Model

-Conceptually, CoAP over TCP replaces most of the CoAP over UDP message layer with a framing mechanism on top of the byte stream provided by TCP/TLS, conveying the length information for each message that on datagram transports is provided by the UDP/DTLS datagram layer.
+Conceptually, CoAP over TCP replaces most of the message layer of CoAP over UDP with a framing mechanism on top of the byte stream provided by TCP/TLS, conveying the length information for each message that on datagram transports is provided by the UDP/DTLS datagram layer.